June Bacon-Bercey: Honors

-Bacon-Bercey was the first woman, as well as the first African-American, to be awarded the American Meteorological Society's Seal of Approval for excellence in television weathercasting when she was working at WGR in Buffalo, New York in the 1970s.
+Bacon-Bercey was the first woman, as well as the first African-American, to be awarded the American Meteorological Society's Seal of Approval for excellence in television weathercasting when she was working at WGR in Buffalo, New York, in the 1970s.

+Bacon-Bercey was the first African-American, and first female African-American, member of the New York Academy of Sciences.

-In 2000, she was honored during a three-day conference at Howard University for her contributions including: helping to establish a meteorology lab at Jackson State University in Mississippi, her endowment of the scholarship, and her work in California's public schools.
+In 2000, she was honored during a three-day conference at Howard University for her contributions including: helping to establish a meteorology lab at Jackson State University in Mississippi in 1980, her endowment of the scholarship, and her work in California's public schools.
 Bacon-Bercey was also named a Minority Pioneer for Achievement in Atmospheric Sciences by NASA.

+Since 2021, the American Meteorological Society's Award for Broadcast Meteorology has been named the June Bacon-Bercey Award for Broadcast Meteorology.
+The Award recognizes a broadcast meteorologist for "sustained long-term contributions to the community, or for outstanding work during a specific weather event."

 Personal life

 Bacon-Bercey was married three times to Walker Bacon Jr., John Bercey and George Brewer.
 She had two daughters.

-Bacon-Bercey died under hospice care in Burlingame, California from frontotemporal dementia on July 3, 2019 at the age of 90.
+Bacon-Bercey died under hospice care in Burlingame, California, from frontotemporal dementia on July 3, 2019, at the age of 90.
 Her death was announced six months later.